 What does AI mean for email?

-In regards to email, AI will be used to help revolutionise the email market.
+In regards to email and email archiving, AI will be used to help revolutionise the email market.
 With more than 205 billion emails sent per day it is difficult to determine if you are getting the attention of the correct people and how effective the emails you are sending really are.
 Artificial Intelligence is able to personalise the email market like never before, which should theoretically increase the response and conversion rates of marketing communications.
 In addition, AI has the potential to be used in spam filtering and antivirus.
 For most spam filters to be effective they have to be reactive (i.e. mail items need be marked as spam whether automatically or manually) before the filter can start blocking it.
 AI will be able to recognise patterns in things like message structure and sending behaviour to proactively block new spam or hack attempts.

 Should we be scared?